-With that said it’s important to note that there are many types of feather & down quilts on the market today – Feather & Down quilts are designed to be warm, lightweight, and easy-to-clean.
-Quilts are available in many different colors and patterns. make sure you puchase quilts that goes with your mattress well.
+With that said it’s important to note that there are many types of feather & down quilts on the market today Feather & Down quilts are designed to be warm, lightweight, and easy-to-clean.
+Quilts are available in many different colors and patterns. make sure you buy a quilts that goes with your mattress well.

 Memory fibre(polyester) Quilts:

-Memory fibre quilts are a new type of quilt that has been designed to last for years and requires minimal care.
+Memory fibre quilts are a new type of quilt and are the same as memory foam mattresses that have been designed to last for years and require minimal care.
 They usually cost about twice as much as a standard quilt, but they offer up long use, low maintenance and high quality.
 The finer the fibre the better the durability of the product which means that these Quilts can be used anywhere from cottages to camping grounds and country living to city apartments.
 They are available in a variety of sizes and colours with different patterns which make them popular with all age groups because there is something for everybody.

 If you’ve had the pleasure of sleeping on a wool quilt, then you know what we’re talking about.
 Wool quilts are such an amazing addition to any home’s sleep environment.